bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-12-stephen-dwoskin-study-day.md

 **14:45 Keynote talk.
 Adrian Martin: Getting Lost in Dwoskin  (chaired by Alison Butler)**
 Disorientation, on every level, is a powerful and disconcerting force in the work of Stephen Dwoskin.
 Focussing on the feature-length films he made in the 1970s, this talk will explore the productive tension (as identified by Raymond Durgnat in the ’80s) between Dwoskin's rigorous ‘plastic aesthetics’ (of space, colour, composition, etc.) and his remarkable experimentation with narrative forms.
 Today, artists who work in a similar way are frequently told that their films would best ‘fit into an art gallery context’.
 Yet Dwoskin, in his time, held on to the project of a complex, hybrid cinema, in which disorientation is a major source of pleasure.

-<![endif]-->

 **15:45 Comfort Break**

-**16:00 Screening of Acting Out: Stephen Dwoskin
-(dir.
-Philomène Hoël, 2020)
+**16:00 Screening of Acting Out: Stephen Dwoskin  (dir.
+Philomène Hoël, 2020)**
-**The day will end with the first in-person screening of artist Philomène Hoël’s film _Acting Out: Stephen Dwoskin_, in which ‘Hoël plays a high-wire game with her fellow researchers, exploring the nature of their mutual obsession; filmmaker Stephen Dwoskin, whose life and fictive world bleeds into their encounter through a series of interventions in disconcerting and hilarious ways’ (Ben Cook).
+The day will end with the first in-person screening of artist Philomène Hoël’s film _Acting Out: Stephen Dwoskin_, in which ‘Hoël plays a high-wire game with her fellow researchers, exploring the nature of their mutual obsession; filmmaker Stephen Dwoskin, whose life and fictive world bleeds into their encounter through a series of interventions in disconcerting and hilarious ways’ (Ben Cook).

-**
-Biographies**
+**Biographies**

 **Elisa**  **Adami** is Editor and Research Fellow at Afterall, Central Saint Martins (UAL).
 Previously, Elisa was the Coordinator of Research Residency programmes at UAL’s Decolonising Art Institute, where she was researcher-in-residence on the programme Decolonising Archives in 2020.
 Elisa completed her PhD in 2019 at the Royal College of Art and she has lectured at the RCA, Kingston University and Central Saint Martins.
 She is Associate Editor of the book series _Research/Practice_, published by Sternberg Press.
 Her writing has appeared in various publications, including the _Journal of Visual Culture_ and _Third_ _Text_, and she is a regular contributor to _Art_ _Monthly_.